 Psychreg Journal of Psychology (PJP) welcomes submissions from all researchers in psychology and allied fields, and particularly encourages submissions from postgraduate researchers.
 PJP is published in June and December, but will continuously accept submissions throughout the year.

 Submissions may present new research, critical theory, or best practice and could highlight practical lessons learned from experience in different settings, or countries.

-Like most journals, PJP has a policy of double-blind peer review, whereby the reviewers do not know the author, and the paper is anonymously presented to the reviewers.
+Like most journals, PJP has a policy of double-blind peer review, whereby the reviewers do not know the authors, and the authors do not know the reviewers.

 PJP publishes the following: